When we discuss freshwater fishes, then nobody forgets to enlist Molly fish.

 Hardness | 20-30 KH |

-You have to maintain the same water conditions as their natural habitat.
-The best part, you don’t have to maintain different conditions for different species of Molly.
+You must maintain the same water conditions as their natural habitat.
+The best part is that you don’t have to maintain different conditions for different species of Molly.

-They are habitual of the tropical climate.
-It is important to maintain the temperature of the water and provide ample lighting in their tank.
-You can place a thermometer at one corner of the tank and a heater for maintaining temperature.
+They are habitual to the tropical climate.
+It is important to maintain the water temperature and provide ample lighting in their tank.
+You can place a thermometer at one corner of the tank and a heater to do this.

-They live in streams and rivers so, make sure there is a little flow in water too.
-It can be easily achieved by the filter outlet itself.
-You can choose any plant and substrate of your choice.
-But we will recommend you to use tall plants as they are middle swimmers.
+They live in streams and rivers, so make sure there is a little flow in the water, too.
+The filter outlet itself can easily achieve this.
+You can choose any plant and substrate.
+But we recommend using tall plants as they are middle swimmers.
 They also need a lot of hiding space for shelter and breeding.

-For substrate use the fine-grained one as they will help you hold the plants in the water.
+Use fine-grained substrates, as they will help you hold the plants in the water.
 Also, use rocks, caves, and crevices for decoration.
-It also helps the fish to hide if other fish causes stress or harass them.
+This will also help the fish hide if other fish cause stress or harass them.

-If you are planning to have only Mollies in the tank then you can add a little brackish water as well.
-But, in a community tank, it can affect the health of other fishes.
+If you are planning to keep only Mollies in the tank, you can add a little brackish water as well.
+However, in a community tank, it can affect the health of other fish.

-A single Common Molly and other specie of its size need 10-gallon capacity aquarium.
-And you can add 3 gallons per Molly you add in the tank.
-It will give them enough space to swim without feeling overcrowded.
+A single Common Molly and other species of its size need a 10-gallon capacity aquarium.
+You can add 3 gallons per Molly to the tank, which will give them enough space to swim without feeling overcrowded.

-In contrast, large species like Sailfins need at least 30 gallons tank.
+In contrast, large species like Sailfins need at least 30 gallons of tank.

 Molly Tank Mates

-We have already learned everything about the behavior of Molly.
-They are peaceful and can be easily kept with other non-aggressive fishes.
+We have already learned everything about Molly’s behavior.
+They are peaceful and can be easily kept with other non-aggressive fish.

-Other non-fish mates will live happily with them, for example, shrimp and snails.
-They will be mostly unnoticed.
+Other non-fish mates, such as shrimp and snails, will live happily with them and go mostly unnoticed.

 Never put Cichlids with Mollies.
-Cichlids are aggressive, they will eat or harass your Mollies.
+Cichlids are aggressive.
+They will eat or harass your Mollies.
 Any fish that are bigger or non-aggressive should be avoided at any cost.
-The only specie of Cichlids that can live peacefully with them is Angelfish.
+The only species of Cichlids that can live peacefully with them is Angelfish.

 Mollies are famous for their social behavior.
-They usually stay in a group while in the wild.
-So, keeping mollies in a group is the best way to maintain variety and make the aquarium look colorful.
+In the wild, they usually stay in a group, so keeping mollies in a group is the best way to maintain variety and make the aquarium look colorful.

-While making a group, make sure it is either all females or their number is more than males.
+While making a group, make sure it is either all females or that their number is more than that of males.
 The males are notorious for harassing them.

 What Do Mollies Eat?